dermoumi/airmux/README.md

     working_dir: <window's working directory>

     # The pane to split from when creating this one.
 Does not apply to the first pane.
-    # These indexes always start at 0 (per window), and follow the same order as in the project file
+    # These indexes follow the same order as in the project file and always start with pane_base_index
     split_from: <previous pane>

     # How to split when creating this pane (v, vertical, h, horizontal)